Frequently Asked Questions

 Peer Tutoring: 1-to-1 BBY

 You must book an appointment via TutorTrac up to 48 hours in advance.
 The cost for a 1-hour peer tutoring session is $20.
 Pay by purchasing a voucher at the Library Services counter before the session.
 Present the voucher to your tutor at the start of the session.
 Maximums allowed are 2 sessions per day and 3 sessions per week.
 You may cancel an appointment up to 24 hours in advance.
+If you miss an appointment without cancelling 24 hours in advance, you will be asked to pay for the session by presenting a voucher to the Learning Commons office (SE14 - 201B).

 Peer Tutoring: Drop-in BBY